 5 Issues and potential solutions

 Editor's note: this clause will contain the issues and potential solutions for deterministic communication service assurance.
-Relation and potential enhancements to eCOSLA will also be studied for the related key issues.
+Relation and potential enhancements to eCOSLA will also be studied for the related issues.

 5.X.2 Potential solutions

-5.X.2.a Potential solution #<a>: <Potential Solution a Title>
+5.X.2.a Potential solution #x:service deployment

 5.X.2.a.1 Introduction

 Editor's Note: This clause describes briefly the potential solution for issue#1 at a high-level.

+For service deployment of deterministic communication in a certain network slice, the modelling and analysing of SLS requirements, feasibility check for network slice and network slice subnet, network resource management policy and QoS policy configuration specific to deterministic communications etc should be supported.

 5.X.2.a.2 Description